oracle/node-oracledb/doc/api.md

 future connect calls will establish a fresh connection without the application being aware of any service disruption.

+For a more information on FAN see the [whitepaper on Fast Application Notification][97].

 #### <a name="connectionrlb"></a> 8.9.2 Runtime Load Balancing (RLB)

 [Oracle Database RAC][93] users with [Oracle Database (RLB)][65]